 ASK : Do you use a personal computer (notebook or desktop computer)?

-Keep a neutral approach and avoid questions which could convey a possible answer.
+Keep a neutral approach and avoid questions that could convey a possible answer.
 Use objective vocabulary.
 Don’t paint any possible scenarios.

-DON’T ASK : Is the building, which is being constructed in the neighbourhood, too high?
+DON’T ASK : Is the building, which is being constructed in the neighborhood, too high?

-ASK : What do you think of the height of the building, which is being constructed in the neighbourhood?
+ASK : What do you think of the height of the building, which is being constructed in the neighborhood?

 DON’T ASK : Should the owners muzzle their dogs out of concern for the children who visit the park?